-The Optics Lab exists to serve photographers and visual storytellers through a small set of connected efforts: a curated film program — including Film Picks, the Film Fridge, and Film Factory — alongside original prints, photobooks, and the Garage Gallery (coming soon), a public street-facing exhibition space in San Francisco's Inner Sunset.
+The Optics Lab exists to serve photographers and visual storytellers through a growing set of connected efforts — anchored by our own film production through the Film Factory, where we source, spool, and release original emulsions and product lines.
+Alongside that, the Film Fridge and Film Picks offer curated rare and expired stock, original prints, photobooks, and the Garage Gallery (coming soon) — a public street-facing exhibition space in San Francisco's Inner Sunset.

 We believe in a slower, more intentional relationship with image-making — an appreciation for craft, for the physical object, and for the stories behind every photograph.